 Forking and Converting for Rapid Parallel Experimentation

 Running a new copy of a notebook on a new dedicated GPU isn't as simple as copying a file.
 Normally, you have to provision a whole new GPU-enabled computing environment to run the notebook.
-If you had staged data or had installed new packages or libraries, all that work as to be replicated in the new environment.
+If you had staged data, manually modified code, or updated configuration data, all that work as to be replicated in the new environment.
+You also have to remember to reinstall all your packages and libraries manually.

 With trainML notebooks, you can create a new copy of a notebook environment in only 3 clicks.
-Unlike other cloud notebooks, when you fork a trainML notebook, the entire working directory and computing environment is copied.
-All installed packages, datasets, checkpoints, and configuration settings are copied into the new notebook automatically.
-If you code it setup so you can run it as a script instead of interactively, you can even convert it to an independent training job that can run autonomously, send its output to a location you specify, and automatically terminate when training finishes.
+Unlike other cloud notebooks, when you fork a trainML notebook, the entire working directory is copied.
+All datasets, checkpoints, and other data are copied into the new notebook automatically.
+Since trainML jobs automatically install your requirements files and other packages, these will already be setup before you open the notebook.
+If your code can run as a script instead of interactively, you can even convert it to an independent training job that can run autonomously, send its output to a location you specify, and automatically terminate when training finishes.